wkumari/draft-wkumari-opsawg-sdi/README.md

    $ tftp 2001:0db8::23 -c get SN19842256.enc

 B.3.2.
-Step 3.2: Decrypt and use the config.
+Step 3.2: Decrypt and use the configuration.

    $ openssl smime -decrypt -in SN19842256.enc -inform pkcs7\
      -out config.cfg -inkey key.pem

-   If an attacker does not have the correct key, they will not be able to decrypt the config:
+   If an attacker does not have the correct key, they will not be able to decrypt the configuration file:

    $ openssl smime -decrypt -in SN19842256.enc -inform pkcs7\
      -out config.cfg -inkey wrongkey.pem